meta-flutter/meta-flutter/README.md

 When building on systems with GCC version > than uninative in Yocto distro add the following to conf/local.conf

     INHERIT_remove = "uninative"

-### Sony notes
-- not accepting PRs
-- no real texture solution
-- preliminary vsync support
-- weston >= 8 does not work
-- no multi-engine
-- no platform view / hybrid composition
-- not enough debug spew for debug builds
-- code difficult to follow
-- too much boiler plate